Pastoralism: Farm animal genetic resource

 There is a variation in genetic makeup of the farm animals driven mainly by natural and human based selection.
 For example, pastoralists in large parts of Sub Saharan Africa are preferring livestock breeds which are adapted to their environment and able to tolerate drought and diseases.
 However, in other animal production systems these breeds are discouraged and more productive exotic ones are favored.
 This situation could not be left unaddressed due to the changes in market preferences and climate all over the world, which could lead to changes in livestock diseases occurrence and decline forage quality and availability.
 Hence pastoralists can maintain farm animal genetic resources by conserving local livestock breeds.
 Generally conserving farm animal genetic resources under pastoralism is advantageous in terms of reliability and associated cost.

 Tragedy of the commons

-Hardin's Tragedy of the Commons (1968) described how common property resources, such as the land shared by pastoralists, eventually become overused and ruined.
+Garrett Hardin's Tragedy of the Commons (1968) described how common property resources, such as the land shared by pastoralists, eventually become overused and ruined.
 According to Hardin's paper, the pastoralist land use strategy was unstable and a cause of environmental degradation.